 The Third Man (1949)

 Writers: Graham Greene (by), Graham Greene (screen play)

 Stars: Orson Welles, Joseph Cotten, Alida Valli

-Outstanding musical score and brilliant cinematography, coupled with the one of a kind tragic storytelling, this movie could not but be the best spy movie of all time.
+An Outstanding musical score and brilliant cinematography, coupled with the one of a kind tragic storytelling.
+This movie could not but be the best spy movie of all time.

-I won’t go in detail about what happens in the movie or who kills who, but what I will tell you is that it is definitely worth your time if you like spy movies, heck it is not just a good spy movie to watch but a good time in general.
+I won’t go in detail about what happens in the movie or who kills who.
+What I will tell you is that it is definitely worth your time.
+If you like spy movies, heck it is not just a good spy movie to watch but a good time in general.